Charity craftathon event a huge success

-Rachel Shilston, of Rachel Shilston Inspiring Creativity and Jo Snowdon, of Jo Snowdon Stained Glass, took on the 24-hour challenge in August this year in a bid to raise money for cancer support charity, Maggie’s.
+Rachel Shilston, of Rachel Shilston Inspiring Creativity and Jo Snowdon, of Jo Snowdon Stained Glass, took on the 24-hour challenge at their Lydney Park Estate base in August this year in a bid to raise money for cancer support charity, Maggie’s.

+This included special family members of Rachel and Jo.
+Rachel’s mother Jenny, and Jo’s sister Katie.

-The 24-hours allowed participants to add their contribution to a stained glass mosaic, which a view to auction it off as part of a donation to Maggie’s.
+The 24-hours allowed participants to add their contribution to a stained glass mosaic, with a view to auction it off as part of a donation to Maggie’s.

 Jo Snowdon said: “We had loads of fun at the craftathon, it was great and really well attended.
 Lots of people came during the daytime who enjoyed the activities and cut a petal for the mosaic.